-Newton is a relatively new Canadian cryptocurrency exchange.
+Newton is a relatively new Canadian crypto exchange.
 It’s named after Isaac Newton.
 Not because of his accomplishments in math and science, but because he was a pioneer in stopping counterfeit money during his time as Master of the Mint of the Royal Mint of England (who knew?).
-The Newton platform offers 10 cryptocurrencies to trade and they do not charge a commission.
+The Newton platform also offers 10 cryptocurrencies to trade and they do not charge a commission.
 Instead they make money on something called a bid-ask spread, which is the difference between the posted buy and the selling price.

 Shakepay is a Montreal-based crypto exchange.
-Its co-founders CEO Jean Amiouny (See 10 Canadians to watch in the crypto space) and CTO Roy Breidi both attended McGill University together.
+Its co-founders, CEO Jean Amiouny (See 10 Canadians to watch in the crypto space) and CTO Roy Breidi, attended McGill University together.
 Shakepay’s first iteration was as a bitcoin prepaid card and payment service.
 By the end of 2016, Shakepay rolled out its mascot, a red panda who happened to be blue.
 And in 2018, Shakepay developed a bitcoin exchange service via mobile apps allowing Canadians to buy/sell bitcoin and directly pay their friends.
 You can fund your Shakepay account with Interac e-Transfers, a wire transfer, or even with Bitcoin or Ethereum.

 Founded in 2017, Coinberry provides users with a way to buy and sell Bitcoin, Ethereum, Litecoin, Ripple and Bitcoin Cash in Canada.
 In 2019, Coinberry partnered with Cyclebit, a point-of-sale processor to leverage their expertise on implementing over 250,000 POS terminals internationally.
 The partnership is meant to help fuel cryptocurrency adoption across Canada.
 They are also a FINTRAC-registered platform so security is at the forefront of what they do.

 With SmartCoin you can trade from one alternative coin to another directly (an “altcoin” is a coin other than Bitcoin) without having to convert into Bitcoin or Ethereum first.
 Smartcoin is also backed by two Canadian banks so your money never has to leave Canada.
 This is great for security-minded traders and investors alike.
-Plus, they offer 24/7 tech support and same-day payments.
+Finally, they offer 24/7 tech support and same-day payments.

 NDAX is unique in that you can only use Canadian Dollars to buy cryptocurrencies (at other exchanges you can use USD to buy cryptocurrencies for example).
 Their user-friendly interface allows you to trade in 8 cryptocurrencies.
 NDAX processes verification, withdrawals, and deposits at lightning speed allowing you to make investment moves quickly.
 You can make deposits via Interac e-Transfers, wire transfers, and bank draft/certified cheque.
-And they offer low fees.
+They also offer low fees.

 Coinsquare is available in both English and French, and allows trading in 10 cryptocurrencies.
 They partnered with Canadian banks to make it easy for investors to transfer fiat currencies from their credit cards into their Coinsquare account.
 Security is one of their highest priorities.
 However, the trade-off is being stung by higher fees.